abmeyers1/CS361_Calculator/README.md

-Arithmetic calculations accepted: add, subtract, multiply, divide Trig functions accepted: sin, cos, tan, asin, acos, atan
+Arithmetic calculations accepted: add, subtract, multiply, divide Trig functions accepted: sin, cos, tan, asin, acos, atan At this time all trig functions use degrees, not radians.

 After reading text.txt, the microservice will replace all text with the result.
 If the request was unable to complete (divide by zero error, operands out of range, etc), the response will hold an error code.